soxueren/atsd/changelogs/2017_03/README.md

   ![Figure 2](Images/Figure2.png)

 * Min/Max Values: provides the 20 maximum and minimum values of the series.
-Include are the value, count, and first and last occurrences of these values.
+Included are the value, count, and first and last occurrences of these values.

   ![Figure 3](Images/Figure3.png)